moodlebox/moodlebox.net/content/help/what-is-the-moodlebox.en.md

 The MoodleBox project is made by [Nicolas Martignoni][9] on his spare time.

-The translation of the website into German was mainly done by [Ralf Krause][10], translator of Moodle into German and support pillar of the German Moodle community.
+The translation of the website into German was mainly done by [Ralf Krause][10].
+He is the maintainer of the German Moodle language packages (de, de_du, de_kids) and is very active in the German and international Moodle community.
 [Visvanath Ratnaweera][11] also took part.

 ### Disclaimer